7 ways to finance your Christmas spending

 • The longer you spread out a loan i.e. the longer the term, the lower your monthly repayments will be, BUT the more you’ll pay in interest.
 Always pay back a personal loan as quickly as you can.

 • It pays to shop around for a loan.
 While it’s convenient to go to your own bank for a loan and get almost instant approval, for larger loans you should look at shopping around for the best rate.
 You don’t necessarily have to be a customer of a bank to apply for a loan with them.
+And of course check out your local credit union too.

 3. Use a credit card instalment plan

-• If you pay for an item on your credit card that’s over €250 with BOI or €500 with KBC, you can apply easily online to put that purchase onto an 'instalment plan''.
+• If you pay for any item on your credit card that’s over €250 you can contact BOI online or by phone to ask that the purchase be placed onto an "instalment plan''.

 • You can usually only have two instalment plan purchases on your credit card at any one time.